v12technology/fluxtion/docs/sections/helloworld_imperative.md

 All projects that build a Fluxtion [EventProcessor]({{site.EventProcessor_link}}) at runtime follow similar steps

 - Create a maven or gradle project adding the Fluxtion compiler dependency to the project runtime classpath
-- Write pojo's that will be nodes in the graph, set references between the pojos as per normal java
+- Write pojo's that will provide event driven logic, set references between the pojo's as per normal java
-- [Annotate]({{site.fluxtion_src_runtime}}/annotations/) a method to indicate it is an event handling callback or a trigger method
+- [Annotate]({{site.fluxtion_src_runtime}}/annotations/) a method to indicate it is an event handling entry pont or a callback trigger method
+- Build the EventProcessor containg user pojo's by either:
-- Use one of the [Fluxtion]({{site.Fluxtion_link}}) compile/interpret methods passing in the list of nodes to the builder method
+  - Calling one of the [Fluxtion]({{site.Fluxtion_link}}) compile/interpret methods passing in the list of nodes to the builder method
+  - Add the Fluxtion maven plugin to your pom.xml for ahead of time compilation(AOT) of builder methods
 - An EventProcessor instance is returned ready to be used
 - Call EventProcessor.init() to ensure the graph is ready to process events
 - To publish events to the processor call EventProcessor.onEvent(object)